fortinmike/MFDynamic/README.md

 ## Implementation Details

 - Almost all [Objective-C value types](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtTypeEncodings.html#//apple_ref/doc/uid/TP40008048-CH100) are supported.
 An exception is thrown when a property is of an unsupported type.
+Feel free to send a pull request if you find that a type you need is missing; support for additional types is exceedingly easy to implement.
 - Most property qualifiers (such as `assign`, `copy`, `weak` and `strong`) are ignored (which is why you don't see them used anywhere in the samples above).
 The only exception to this rule is `readonly`.
 If a property is declared as `readonly`, MFDynamicBase won't implement a setter for that property.